bugtrip/geometric-shapes/Readme.md

 # Geometric Shapes
-This is a C++ training application designed for performing calculations with geometric shapes.
+This app is for calculating the perimeter and area of geometric shapes based on side lengths and vertex coordinates.